drs-11/gsoc-proposal/README.md

 **Solution:**

 A post-processing feature can help add more extensions dedicated to before-export-processing to scrapy.
-To help achieve extensibility, a ```PostProcessingManager``` can be used which will use "plugin" like scrapy components to process the feed file before exporting it to its target destination.
+To help achieve extensibility, a ```PostProcessingManager``` can be used which will use "plugin" like scrapy components to process the data before writing it to target files.

-Every slot can have their own ```PostProcessingManager``` which can then be called before closing the slot to do all the required processing.
+The ```PostProcessingManager``` can act like a wrapper to the slot's storage so whenever a write event takes place, the data is run through the plugins in a pipeline-ish way to be processed and then written to the target file.

-A number of plugins can be created but there will be a need to specify the order in which these plugins are used as some won't be able to process the target file after it has been processed by another(eg: minifying won't work on a compression processed file).
+A number of plugins can be created but there will be a need to specify the order in which these plugins are used as some won't be able to process the data after it has been processed by another(eg: minifying won't work on a compression processed file).
 These plugins will be required to have a certain Interface so that the ```PostProcessingManager``` can use it without breaking down from unidentified components.

-Few built-in plugins can be made such as minifying, pretty-printing and compression.
+Few built-in plugins can be made such as for compressions: gzip, lzma, bz2.

 **Definitions/Examples:**